Hey! I'm Jen.

 I chose to take back the reigns, remember how to dream, and build from the bottom up.

 I used the same fear management techniques and visualization skills that I developed in my ski career to get my life back on track.
 I took a thorough inventory of how I was living and began to close the gap on the life I wanted to live.
-I ruthless with my time as I built the bridge from one life to the next.
-And cultivated thoughts that empowered me instead of misguiding me.
+I was ruthless with my time as I built the bridge from one life to the next and I cultivated empowered thoughts instead of misguided ones.